-1. The most effective in attracting private investment were those local authorities that promoted the development of service and tourist sector.
-Efficiency was significantly supported by adequate arrangements in local spatial development plans - more land assigned for commercial activities led to the increased number of enterprises and the decreased number of unemployed.
-Significant effects caused also offering and promoting land prepared and developed for investments coherent with commune's development strategy guidelines.

-2. The most important development barrier for communes appeared to be weak initiative of local authorities.
-Although in strategic documents concerning the analyzed areas proper directions of economic development were described, the majority of local authorities attempted to maintain the existing economic profile and were against investments in the industry sector.
+- 1. The most effective in attracting private investment were local authorities that promoted the development of service and tourist sector.
+Efficiency was significantly supported by adequate arrangements in local spatial development plans more land assigned for commercial activities led to the increased number of enterprises and the decreased unemployment.
+Significant effects were also caused by offering and promoting land prepared and developed for investments coherent with the communes' development strategy. - 2.
+The most important development barrier for communes appeared to be weak initiative of local authorities.
+Although in strategic documents concerning the analyzed areas proper directions of economic development were described, the majority of local authorities attempted to maintain the existing economic profile and were against investments in industries.
 Moreover, the representatives of local authorities underlined the impossibility of developing land for investments and infrastructure.
-The main reason here was the lack of financial resources, even for own input in the projects cofinanced from the European Union funds.
-A significant barrier was also insufficient area covered by spatial plans allowing investing in particular areas, limiting or forbidding building activity in other zones, thus preventing investors from choosing particular locations for business premises.
+The main reason here was the lack of financial resources, even for own input in projects co-financed from the European Union funds.
+A significant barrier was also the insufficient area covered by spatial plans allowing investing in particular areas, limiting or forbidding building activity in other zones, thus preventing investors from choosing particular locations for business premises.